 Press play and you’ll see that you now have a basic bowling prototype ready to go!

 And that’s how you perform VR interaction with different objects in Unity XR.
+This is a key skill if you want to go after any AI Architect jobs.

 See if you can complete all of the steps above on your own.
 If you have trouble, comment down at the bottom and we will help you out!